metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-Author-GSG/share/CONTRIBUTING.md

 ## Getting Started

-If you have carton available you should just be able to run `make test`
+If you have carton available you should just be able to clone this repo, change to the directory, and run `make test`.

 ### Installing dependencies

+The dependencies for this project are listed in its `cpanfile`, this file is usually handled by [Carton](https://metacpan.org/pod/Carton).

-Installing [Carton](https://metacpan.org/pod/Carton) can be done with any CPAN client into whichever version of perl you want to use.
+Installing Carton can be done with any CPAN client into whichever version of perl you want to use.

-If you don't have permission, or just don't want to install things into your system perl, you can use [App::Plenv](https://github.com/tokuhirom/plenv) and the [perl-build](https://github.com/tokuhirom/perl-build) plugin to install different versions of perl.
+If you don't have permission, or just don't want to install things into your system perl, you can use [App::Plenv](https://github.com/tokuhirom/plenv) and the [perl-build](https://github.com/tokuhirom/perl-build) plugin, or [Perlbrew](https://perlbrew.pl/) to install different versions of perl.

 Once you have a version of perl to use for testing this, if you don't have a preference for a CPAN client, we recommend you use [cpanminus](https://metacpan.org/pod/App::cpanminus#Installing-to-system-perl).